Updated Aug. 3, 2022

 The Pfizer-BioNTech and Moderna vaccines are authorized for use in people ages 6 months and older.
 People 18 and older can use any of the available vaccines; however, CDC recommends that people who are starting their vaccine series or getting a booster dose get either Pfizer-BioNTech or Moderna (mRNA COVID-19 vaccines).
 The mRNA vaccines are preferred over Johnson & Johnson’s Janssen COVID-19 vaccine in most circumstances.
 Learn more

 The vaccine is free.

-The federal government covers the cost of the vaccine and the administration fee.
+The federal government covers the cost of the vaccine, but an administration fee may be charged to you or your insurance.
 An administration fee is the fee healthcare providers charge to give the vaccine.
 They are not allowed to charge a patient for the vaccine itself.
-You should also not be charged for an office visit if you receive the vaccine only.

 Appointments are available and easy to schedule.

 You can schedule an appointment with your doctor, a pharmacy or at a vaccination clinic.
 There are plenty of options in Spokane County.
 All you have to do is sign up.
 Visit Vaccine Locator or call 1.800.525.0127, then press # to book an appointment.
 Ready to go today?
 Many providers are offering walk-up vaccinations.

 Getting vaccinated doesn’t take long.
 Plan for about 30 minutes.
 After you receive your vaccination, the clinic will ask you to stay for 15 minutes to monitor for potential allergic reactions.

 Vaccines require 1 or 2 doses.*

 Make sure you know how many doses you will need.
 Some vaccines require two doses.
 Others require one.
 If you will need two, try to schedule your second vaccination appointment before you leave your first appointment.